top of page

 In 1830, Joshua Sr., was counted on the census in Venice, Cayuga County, New York.
 Venice was formed from Scipio in 1823, so perhaps he didn't move, but rather the location of his home fell in the portion of Scipio that became Venice.
 He was counted on the census in Venice again in 1840, at which time we find Thomas Knapp, and presumably Sophronia, living nearby in Scipio.
 It does not appear that her son, Charles Russell Leonard, was living in the home, however.
 Charles would have been 9 years old at the time and may have been the boy age 5-9 who was counted on the census in Joshua Leonard's home in 1840.
 Joshua was between 60-69 years old.

-My question is, what ever happened to Russell, the son of Joshua Leonard?
+What ever happened to Russell, the son of Joshua Leonard, who was born in 1808?
 Was he the husband of Sophronia who went missing in 1833?

-By 1850 "Russel Leonard", age 42, was working as a Shingle maker and living in Burtchville, Michigan, with his wife, Lydia, and five children: Almina, Wellington, Alice, Abigail, and George Leonard.
+By 1850, this "Russel Leonard", age 42, was working as a Shingle maker and living in Burtchville, Michigan, with his wife, Lydia, and five children: Almina, Wellington, Alice, Abigail, and George Leonard.

-According to a very informative post by Marla Gearhart on the message boards in the Leonard Family Genealogy Forum on genealogy.com, Elisha Leonard (1751-1832) did have a son Elisha and a grandson named Elisha Russell Leonard.
+According to a very informative post by Marla Gearhart on the message boards in the Leonard Family Genealogy Forum on genealogy.com, Elisha Leonard (1751-1832) did have a son named Elisha and a grandson named Elisha Russell Leonard.
 Elisha Leonard, Jr. moved from Massachusetts about.
 1815 and lived in Madison County, New York, and then in Oneida County before moving to Ontario, Canada, about 1825.
 She claims his son, (Elisha) Russell settled in Michigan abt.
-1847, which may explain why he is found there in 1850 but not in 1840.
+1847, which may explain why he is found there in 1850 but not in 1840, but he did marry in 1833.

 There may have been a connection between Joshua and Elisha's families, since they were both from Hampshire County, Massachusetts.
 The fact that they both used the Russell name, however, seems to be coincidental.
 Joshua's son, Russell, appears to have been named after his mother's brother, Russell Sylvester, while Elisha Russell Leonard was named after his father.
 Deeper investigation into the lines will prove to be more confusing since there was another Joshua Leonard b.
-1797 living in Cazenovia in the mid 1800s.
-He was a reverend.
-Perhaps in another post I will share my research on that line.
+1797 living in Cazenovia in the mid-1800s.
+He was a Reverend.
+In another post I will share my research on that line.

 Your comments, questions and suggestions are welcome!
 Please share!